Central European University: Library

+Archives

-The Blinken Open Society Archives at CEU (OSA) is a Cold War research facility, holding over 7,500 linear meters of material, 11,000 hours of audiovisual recordings and 12 terabytes of data related to communist-era political, social, economic and cultural life.
+The Blinken Open Society Archives (OSA) at CEU is a Cold War research facility, holding over 7,500 linear meters of material, 11,000 hours of audiovisual recordings and 12 terabytes of data related to communist-era political, social, economic and cultural life.
 OSA's collection includes an extensive archive of Radio Free Europe/Radio Liberty transcripts and reports, along with a large collection of underground samizdat literature and materials from Central and Eastern Europe under communism.
 The archive also houses a growing collection of documents and audiovisual materials on international human rights and war crimes.

-CEU Press
+Press

-CEU Press is the largest English-language publisher in Central and Eastern Europe.
+The CEU Press is the largest English-language publisher in Central and Eastern Europe.
 Since its founding in 1993, it has played an important role in publishing books on the economic, social, and political transformation of the region, including titles by Hungarians or on Hungarian themes.
 Four of its top-10 best-selling books worldwide are related to Hungary.

+Institute for Advanced Study

+The Institute for Advanced Study at Central European University (IAS CEU) is a research institution in Budapest, Hungary.
+Established in 1992 as Collegium Budapest, it was originally planned for social sciences.
+It was dissolved in 2011, while the activities of the Collegium have since been continued on a smaller scale by the newly founded Institute for Advanced Study at Central European University.

+International relations

+Graduate students of CEU and University of Vienna could attend courses at the partner institution, and transfer their credits towards their degrees at their home institution.
+CEU and Bard College run a joint master's program in international relations.

 Alumni and faculty

 Alumni

-Since Its inception, 16,795 students from 147 countries have graduated from CEU, the majority of whom went on to be employed in business, education, research, or government.
+As of 2023, 18,667 students from 151 countries have graduated from CEU, the majority of whom went on to be employed in business, education, research, or government.

-Among the university's alumni in law and government are the former President of Georgia, Giorgi Margvelashvili as well as Members of the European Parliament Lívia Járóka and Monica Macovei, former Georgian Minister of Defense Tinatin Khidasheli, chairman of the Slovakian Party of the Hungarian Coalition József Berényi, imprisoned Azerbaijani politician Ilgar Mammadov, and former Croatian Minister of Justice Orsat Miljenic.
+Among the university's alumni in law and government are the former President of Georgia, Giorgi Margvelashvili as well as the first Romani woman Members of the European Parliament Lívia Járóka and Monica Macovei, former Georgian Minister of Defense Tinatin Khidasheli, chairman of the Slovakian Party of the Hungarian Coalition József Berényi, Azerbaijani opposition politician Ilgar Mammadov, and former Croatian Minister of Justice Orsat Miljenic.
 The international spokesman of the Hungarian government, Zoltán Kovács, is also an alumnus of CEU.